 “We ended up taking a few months off.
 Christmas came around and my husband and I sat in our house–by ourselves on Christmas morning– and we were just sobbing.
 Here we were and we didn’t have the baby we’d thought we’d have and we wondered where to go from here.”
 Up until that point, Trudy and Lyle had been trying to adopt privately, through family and friends, but that morning they decided to move forward with trying to adopt, this time strictly using an adoption agency.
-So they put together a profile and began to wait.
+So they put together a profile sharing their love and began to wait.

 After eight months of waiting, they finally received a phone call.
 A birth mother was interested in placing her child with them.
 Trudy was able to talk to her on the phone.
 She relates, “We talked for probably four hours.
 It was just an instant connection.”
 Right after their conversation, Trudy went out and began buying baby clothes.
 She had never done that before.
 She says, “I never, ever had the ‘right feeling’ until I talked to my daughter’s birth mother.”